Dems show surprising strength; control of Congress unclear

 Trump lifted Republican Senate candidates to victory in Ohio and North Carolina.
 JD Vance, the bestselling author of “Hillbilly Elegy,” defeated 10-term congressman Tim Ryan, while Rep. Ted Budd beat Cheri Beasley, the former chief justice of the state Supreme Court.

+Nonetheless, the former president insisted on social media that he’d had “A GREAT EVENING.”

+Biden, meanwhile, spent the night calling Democrats to congratulate them on their wins.

-Thirty-six states were electing governors.
-The GOP faced unexpected headwinds in flipping the governor’s office in conservative Kansas.
-Democrats, meanwhile, were nervous about their prospects in the governor’s race in Oregon, typically a liberal bastion.
+In governors' races, the GOP faced unexpected headwinds in flipping the office in conservative Kansas, while Democrats were nervous about their prospects in the race in Oregon, typically a liberal bastion.

 Despite their liberal history, states like Massachusetts, Maryland and Illinois have elected moderate Republican governors in the past.
 But the Republican candidates this year appeared to be too conservative in these states, handing Democrats easy victories.